-If you find out after a car accident that the driver who hit you has no auto insurance or doesn’t have sufficient insurance, do you know what to do next?
-How will you collect an insurance settlement for your medical bills?
+If you find out after a car accident that the driver who hit you has no auto insurance or doesn’t have enough insurance, do you know what to do next?
+How will you collect an settlement for your medical bills?

 Insurance policies in New York include several kinds of coverage including uninsured and underinsured motorist coverage.
 The uninsured motorist endorsement in an automobile insurance policy provides that if the policy owner or a passenger suffers any injury because of the actions of a driver of another vehicle who does not have liability insurance, the policy owner’s insurance company will pay the insured individual’s damages.
 Many other drivers carry only the required minimum liability insurance.
 If you are seriously injured by an underinsured motorist, you may have an underinsured motorist claim if your injuries exceed the limits of your personal injury protection policy.